 he / him

 James Ehiagwina (he / him) is deeply committed to bringing about change in his community’s youth mental health landscape.
-He aspires to be a voice of change and support for people who are new to Canada and may be struggling with mental health challenges.
-James has worked as a youth intern for the YMCA’s Newcomer Youth Leadership Development Program and as a member of OneChild Network’s Youth Advisory Squad.
-He aspires to grow as a youth advocate and leader on the National Youth Council.
+He aspires to be an advocate for change and support for people who are new to Canada and may be experiencing mental health challenges.
+James has worked as a youth intern for the Newcomer Youth Leadership Development Program at the YMCA and as a member of the Youth Advisory Squad at OneChild.
+He also hopes to grow as a youth advocate and leader on the NYC.
 James enjoys reading novels and taking photographs, and is now learning to play the piano in his spare time.

 Joshua Chooi